 When sharing a PostgreSQL server with multiple projects, you might want to create a database and user per project.

-First, we create the database.
+First, we must create the user:

-CREATE USER "username" WITH PASSWORD 'super-secret-password';
+CREATE USER "username" password 'secret-password';

-ALTER DATABASE "project" OWNER TO "username";
+CREATE DATABASE "project" OWNER "username";

 Postgres by default allows public access to our database.
 To revoke it we should run the following query.

-If we list the databases using the \l command, the "Access privileges" column should display the following.
+If we list the databases using the \l+ command, the "Access privileges" column should display the following.

-postgres=# \l
+postgres=# \l project

 List of databases